taherahmed14/JavaScript-Interview-preparation/README.md

 # JavaScript-Interview-preparation

-Here I'm sharing some of the common JavaScript interview questions which could help you to crack JS interviews.
-This might not be completely correct, so please refer to MDN docs as well to get a clear understanding of all the concepts.
+Here I'm sharing some of the common JavaScript interview questions with basic defenitions which could help you to crack JS interviews.
+This might not be completely correct and some conecpts has to be explained more briefly, so please refer to MDN docs as well to get a clear understanding of all the concepts and this is just to get a simple understanding of some of the JS concepts.

 Javascript: